 AMBI fade cream may be the most popular and well-known product among all and that’s because it’s an innovative topical product that aims for dark spots, while evening your skin tone too.

 You may find two different versions of the product, one addressing the regular skin type and the other one matches the needs of the oily skin type.
-No matter the version you have to use, both are strong skin lighteners and the manufacturer promises you obvious results in a couple of weeks of use.
+No matter which version you use, both are strong skin lighteners and the manufacturer promises obvious results in a couple of weeks of use.

 A closer look at the ingredients